Yelcho/2-Cliks/README.md

 This repo contains some client objects for the [2-Cliks Workflow Approval](http://yelcho.github.io/2-Cliks/) solution.

-I recommend you use the abapGit project for installing this repo.
+Use the abapGit project for installing this repo.
 Find it at http://abapgit.org

-SAPlink slinkee is also here if you prefer that method.
+A .zip of the repo is also here if you prefer that method.

 2-Cliks is technology provided by Yelcho Systems Consulting to allow decision makers to execute SAP Business Workflow decision steps anywhere, anytime and on any device.